Dynamic reconfiguration of human brain networks during learning: Full Description of Methods

 \paragraph{Statistical Testing}

-In both the real network and the networks derived from null models (1)--(3), it is important to adequately sample the distributions of partitions meant to optimize the modularity index $Q_{l}$.
-This step in our investigation was particularly important in light of the extreme degeneracy of the network modularity function $Q_{l}$ \cite{Good2010} (see the Supplementary Results section on the Degeneracies of $Q$ for a quantitative characterization of these degenerate solutions).
+In both the real network and the networks derived from null models (1)--(3), it is important to adequately sample the distributions of partitions meant to optimize the modularity index $Q_{ml}$.
+This step in our investigation was particularly important in light of the extreme degeneracy of the network modularity function $Q_{ml}$ \cite{Good2010} (see the Supplementary Results section on the Degeneracies of $Q$ for a quantitative characterization of such degeneracies).

 Because the multilayer community detection algorithm can find different maxima each time it is run, we computed the community structure of each individual real multilayer network a total of 100 times.
-We then averaged the values of all diagnostics (modularity index $Q_{l}$, number of modules, module size, and stationarity) over those 100 partitions to create a representative real value.
+We then averaged the values of all diagnostics (modularity index $Q_{ml}$, number of modules, module size, and stationarity) over those 100 partitions to create a representative real value.
 To perform our sampling for the null models, we considered 100 multilayer network instantiations for each of the three different null models.
 We also performed community detection on these null models using our multilayer network adaptation of the Louvain modularity-optimization algorithm \cite{Blondel2008} to create a distribution of values for each diagnostic.
 We then used the mean value of each diagnostic in our subsequent investigation as the representative value of the null model.